MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-preview.md

 ## Preview limitations
 The preview release has the following limitations:
-* The public preview for Microsoft Graph Connectors are only available for tenants in the U.S. and Europe regions.
+* The public preview for Microsoft Graph Connectors are only available for tenants registered in the U.S. and Europe regions.
+However, this does not include special locations France and the UK.
 * Ingestion throughput is throttled at about four items per second.
 * There's no support for schema updates.
 After you create a connection setup, there's no way to update the schema.
 You can only delete and re-create the connection.
 * Indexed content only shows up in the search results page under a custom vertical.
 This restriction applies to content with custom types.